John Ellis (RAF officer): Battle of Britain

 Once the evacuation of the BEF was complete, No. 610 Squadron, now commanded by an officer of the AAF, resumed patrolling the English Channel and on 12 June, Ellis shared in the destruction of a Heinkel He 111 medium bomber near Margate.
-At the start of July, the squadron shifted back to Biggin Hill from where it was regularly scrambled to intercept approaching German bombers and their fights escorts.
 On 3 July he and several other pilots of the flight that he was leading at the time destroyed a Dornier Do 17 medium bomber near Deal although this could not be confirmed.
+Later in the month, the squadron shifted back to Biggin Hill from where it was regularly scrambled to intercept approaching German bombers and their fighter escorts.
 He shot down a Bf 109 while patrolling over Dover on 24 July and on a subsequent sortie later the same day destroyed a second Bf 109 near Margate.

 The following afternoon Ellis destroyed a Bf 109 off Folkestone, in an action witnessed by his wingman.
 Scrambled again in the evening as cover for Royal Navy destroyers passing through the English Channel, Ellis and his flight engaged a group of 20 German fighters and in the ensuing dogfight he shot down two Bf 109s.
 He was promoted to acting squadron leader and given command of the squadron following the death of its commander.
 He shot down two more Bf 109s when the squadron was scrambled to intercept bombers approaching Dungeness on 12 August, although only one of these was confirmed; the other was claimed as a probable.
 The next day, he was awarded the Distinguished Flying Cross (DFC); the citation, published in The London Gazette, read:

 On 16 August Ellis damaged a Junkers Ju 88 medium bomber.
-Two days later, on what became known as 'the Hardest Day', the Luftwaffe mounted a large scale attack on a number of airfields in the southeast of England.
+Two days later, on what became known as 'the Hardest Day', the Luftwaffe mounted a large-scale attack on a number of airfields in the southeast of England.
 Biggin Hill was among those targeted; the squadron was scrambled to intercept approaching bombers.
 Initially it engaged the escorting fighters, Ellis destroying one, a Bf 109, before he began to pursue the bombers, attacking a He 111 which crashed into the English Channel.
 He shot down a Bf 109 on 26 August near Folkestone and then a He 111 the next day.
-At the end of the month the squadron moved north to Acklington for a period of rest performing less intensive operations.
-During its time in the southeast of England, the squadron had claimed 68 German aircraft destroyed with another 19 considered probably destroyed although 18 of its pilots had been killed.
+At the end of the month the squadron moved north to Acklington for a period of rest, performing less intensive operations.
+During its time in the southeast of England, the squadron had claimed 68 German aircraft destroyed, with another 19 considered probably destroyed, although 18 of its pilots had been killed.